MarsUniversity/ECE382/source/labs/lab2/index.md

 Turn in a flow diagram of your code.

-1. On the SN74HC595 8b shift register, answer the following (*Note:* some of this should be familiar from ECE 281):
+On the SN74HC595 8b shift register, answer the following (*Note:* some of this should be familiar from ECE 281):

     1. What are acceptable operating voltages for this chip
     1. What does the `SRCLR` pin do?
     1. What does the `SER` pin do?
     1. What does the `RCLK` do?
     1. What does the `SRCLK` do?
-    1. Are the $Q_A$ to $Q_H$ pins?
+    1. What are the $Q_A$ to $Q_D$ pins?
-    1. What are the VCC and GND pins?
+    1. For our uC (3.3V), what is the approximate pulse duration for SRCLK and RCLK?
-    1. Which pin is the output-enable?
+    1. What values for VCC can this chip use?
-2. If you were given a battery, resistor, and an LED, draw (hand drawn is fine) how you hook these up so they work.
+    1. Which pin is the output-enable (1-16)?

 # Demonstration